CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

-## Data encryption with Crypt4GH Command Line Interface (CLI) and  own permanen key pair
+## Data encryption with Crypt4GH Graphical User Interface (GUI) and own permanent key pair

 For documentation and more information you can check [Crypt4GH](https://github.com/EGA-archive/crypt4gh.git)